Archive old data

 Note

-If the table already has a clustered index, delete it before creating the recommended one, because a table can have only one clustered index.
+If the table already has a clustered index, drop it before you create the recommended index because a table can have only one clustered index.

-• For a new table, create it directly on the partition scheme.
+• New table: Create the table directly on the partition scheme.

 CREATE TABLE Orders_Archive (